bram2w/baserow/README.md

 ## Become a sponsor

-If you would like to get new features faster then you might want to consider becoming a sponsor.
+If you would like to get new features faster, then you might want to consider becoming a sponsor.
 By becoming a sponsor we can spend more time on Baserow which means faster development.